-Where the presumption set forth in Section 1.18.2 is not overcome, the applicant shall prove by a preponderance of the evidence that there are no practicable and substantially equivalent economic alternatives to the proposed project with less adverse effects on the interests identified in Section 1.18.1.
-Further, the applicant shall prove that the work including proposed mitigation will have no significant adverse or cumulative adverse effect on the resource areas or resource interests.
+Where the presumption set forth in Section 1.18.2 is not overcome, the applicant shall prove by a preponderance of the credible evidence that there are no practicable and substantially equivalent economic alternatives to the proposed project with less adverse effects on the interests identified in Section 1.18.1.
+Further, the applicant shall prove by a preponderance of the credible evidence that the work including proposed mitigation will have no significant adverse or cumulative adverse effect on the resource areas or resource interests and comply with any regulations promulgated by the Commission.
 In the event that the Commission finds that the applicant has failed to make either of said proofs, it shall make a written determination setting forth its grounds in an Order of Conditions that shall impose conditions that will protect the interests which make the resource area significant or shall in a written determination deny the activity as it cannot be conditioned to protect the interests of the Bylaw and/or its regulations.

-To prevent the loss of resource areas, applicants shall be required to avoid, where feasible, altering a resource area; minimize alteration of a resource area; and, where alteration is unavoidable, complete full mitigation.
+To prevent the loss of or impact to resource areas, applicants shall be required to avoid, where feasible, altering a resource area; minimize alteration of a resource area; and, where Bolton Wetlands Bylaw Formatted: Not Highlight alteration is unavoidable, complete full mitigation.
 Replication of resource areas may be required as a form of mitigation.